scra88le/taxonomySca88le/_posts/2019-5-30-Orchidaceae.md

 ---------------------

 # Cepalanthera
 This genus have rhizomes rather than tubers.
 About 15 species are currently recognized, most of them native to Europe and Asia.
-Common names for some European often include *helleborine*, though orchids in other genera such as *Epipactis* are also called helleborine.
+Common names for some European species often include *helleborine*, though orchids in other genera such as *Epipactis* are also called helleborine.

 ## **White Helleborine** (*Cephalanthera damasonium*)